 Step 4: Choose Your Software

-To say there are several digital photo album software options to choose from would be an understatement.
+To say there are several digital photo book software options to choose from would be an understatement.
 And with so many different programs out there, how do you know which one is the best?
 Well, like a lot of things, it comes down to choosing which one is best for you and your photo needs.
-Some might have more features but come in at a higher price point.
+Some might have more features like templates or embellishments but come in at a higher price point.
 Others may be cheaper but have fewer capabilities.
-Some may allow more file formats while others may have better editing capabilities.
+Some may allow more file formats while others may have better photo editing capabilities.
 So, make sure you do your research.
 A great place to start is with this list.

 Step 5: Enjoy Your Album

-You’ve selected your photos, you’ve written the captions and you’ve uploaded them all based on whatever software you selected.
-Now, the only thing left to do is enjoy the show.
+You’ve selected and uploaded your photos, you’ve written the captions and you’ve used whatever software you selected to create your virtual photo album.
+Now, the only thing left to do is enjoy your own photo book.
 Share it with friends and family, give it as a gift to a loved one, commemorate an event like a wedding, honor someone you know … whatever your heart desires.
 The possibilities are endless and digital.